ek-deus/ek-deus/README.md

 ### :woman_technologist: About Me :

-- 👋 Hi, I’m @ek-deus
+- 👋 Hi, I’m Evgenii
-- 👀 I’m interested in ...
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Terraform
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ekdeus@yandex.ru

+---
+---

 ### :hammer_and_wrench: Languages and Tools :